Deciding on Bariatric Surgery

 You must have a BMI of 40 or more, or a BMI of 35 or more (see box below) plus a serious obesity-related health problem, such as type 2 diabetes, high blood pressure, or sleep apnea.

 You must be healthy enough to have surgery.

 You may be required to have a psychological evaluation.

-You must have tried to lose weight by other means, such as dieting.
+You must have tried to lose weight by other means, such as diet and exercise.

 Setting realistic expectations

 The goal of bariatric surgery is to help you lose over half of your excess weight.
 This can improve or prevent health problems.
 This surgery is not done for cosmetic reasons.
 Keep in mind that:

 Other weight-loss methods should be tried first.
 Lifestyle changes, behavioral modifications, and prescription medicines are initial choices.
 Surgery is only a choice if other methods don’t work.

 Surgery is meant to be permanent.
 You will need to change how you eat for the rest of your life.